Aniline Wax Pull Up Leather Care Kit AW3

 What is Wax Pull-Up Leather?

-Wax pull-up leather features a dual-conditioning system:
+This leather type features a dual-conditioning system:

-How to Identify Wax Pull-Up Leather?
+How to Identify Aniline Wax Pull-Up Leather

-Common Issues & Their Causes:
+Common Issues & Their Causes

-Why Does Fading Occur?
+Why Does Color Fade?

 How Does Stiffness Lead to Cracking?